 The Hartnett Law Firm is a Dallas probate and trust litigation firm with a statewide practice.
 Our practice generally includes complex trust and estate litigation, heirship issues including common law marriage determinations, guardianship matters, and most issues that arise in the probate courts.
 From time to time, we also are involved in complex general litigation involving a variety of other issues, such as partnership and close corporation disputes.

-Probate cases are typically filed in the county where the decedent, settlor (maker of the trust), or proposed ward (person the guardianship is about) resides.
+Probate cases are typically filed in the county where the decedent, settlor (maker of the trust), or proposed ward (the person the guardianship is about) resides.
 While our firm is located in Dallas, we handle cases all over Texas and practice in all of the courts in Texas.

 |Estate Litigation||Estate litigation includes matters such as will contests, will construction, removal of an executor or administrator, and heirship issues.
 These disputes occur after a person has passed away.|